 1. Provide Learning and Career Development Opportunities

-To retain talent you want to ensure that people are learning and progressing and that as an employer, you’re paving the way for your employees to move forward.
+To retain talent you want to ensure people are learning and progressing and as an employer, you’re paving the way for your employees to move forward.
 Their success is your success.
 It makes a huge difference when your people know you care about their development.

 Millennials and GenZers, for instance, crave career and professional development, with several studies suggesting 80% or more would leave an organization that doesn’t offer personal development opportunities.